Four days in St. Raphael

 [As an aside to readers our B&B owners had tons of brochures of places to see in and around St. Raphael and you could spend days doing and seeing everything.]

 Post trip postscript: I filled out a form at the Fragonard shops to receive ‘catalogues.’
-While I didn’t receive a catalogue as such, I did receive e-mails.
+While I didn’t receive a catalogue as such, I did start receiving e-mails.
 I was able to set up an account with Fragonard and found they have wonderful products that have made great gifts, especially for my daughter who loved their scents.

 Instead of coming back along the corniche or through the esterel [as recommended by our B&B owner], I got a wild hair to drive west through a mountainous area then south into the main wine making area near the coast.

-I got us turned around a bit in Frejus but we finally made it back to the marina and the B&B. We had another lovely walk to the marina in the evening and a nice dinner @ Francesco’s.
+I got us turned around a bit in Frejus but we finally made it back to the marina and the B&B. We had another lovely walk to the marina in the evening and a nice dinner at Francesco’s.

-We decided on a quiet day in St. Raphael and it was one of the best of the trip.
-We walked to the marina late AM and bought tickets for the afternoon boat ride to the island of Sainte Marguerite, then walked back to the old town and had an early lunch outside.
+On our last day we decided to divide our time between wandering through the town and a boat trip to Isle Sainte Marguerite which is off the coast near Cannes.
+It was one of the best days of the trip.
+We walked to the marina late morning and bought tickets for the afternoon boat ride to the island of Sainte Marguerite.
 [I had originally planned to do the boat ride to St. Tropez but it got mixed reviews on several sites and I’m glad we chose Île Sainte-Marguerite.]

 It took about an hour to get to the island and the views across the Mediterranean to the esterel and Cannes were absolutely spectacular.